The 20 Best Historical Sites in Mumbai

 For a long time the islands were inhabited by local fishing communities, the Koli people, until around the first century CE when the islands were absorbed into the Mauryan Empire (one of the largest in India’s history).

-The region became an important trade & religious centre around this time, with the first historical sites (the Buddhist Khaneri Caves) being built on the mainland next to the islands.
+The region became an important trade & religious centre around this time, with the first historical sites (like the Khaneri Caves) being built on the mainland next to the islands.

 For the next 1500 years the area saw many changes to its political and religious landscape.
 It came under the rule of over 10 different empires, some regional powers like the Chalukya and Satavahanas dynasties, and a major power when the Delhi Sultanate annexed the islands in 1347.